From simplicial Chern-Simons theory to the shadow invariant II: Simplicial realization of

 where $\emptyset$ is the ``empty link'' and where $|\cdot|$ is the shadow invariant associated to $\cG$ and $k$, cf. part \ref{appA} of the Appendix. \end{theorem}

 \begin{remark} \rm As mentioned in Remark \ref{rm_full_ribbons} above, instead of working with simplicial ribbons in $q\cK \times \bZ_N$ (``half ribbons'') one could try to work with simplicial ribbons in $\cK \times \bZ_N$ (``full ribbons'').
-This would have several important advantages, cf. Example \ref{example3} above and Remark \ref{rm_Step5_full_ribbon} in Sec. \ref{subsec5.5} below.
+This would have several important advantages, cf. Choice \ref{example3} above, Remark \ref{rm_Step5_full_ribbon} in Sec. \ref{subsec5.5} below, and Remark \ref{rm_sec6_full_ribbon} in Sec. \ref{sec6} below.
 On the other hand the use of ``full ribbons'' instead of ``half ribbons'' would also have an important disadvantage, cf. again Remark \ref{rm_Step5_full_ribbon}.
 This is why in Theorem \ref{main_theorem} we only consider the case of half ribbons.
-We will come back to the case of full ribbons in Sec. \ref{sec7} below and in \cite{Ha7c}. \end{remark}
+We will come back to the case of full ribbons in Sec. \ref{sec7} below and in \cite{Ha9}. \end{remark}